 Service Learning FAQs

-YES.
-Part of your commitment to being an Edgewood student is your commitment to "Service Learning" through doing community service.
+YES!
+Part of your commitment to being an Edgewood student is your commitment to Service Learning through completing community service.
 Edgewood students are extraordinary, and part of what makes you extraordinary is your willingness to give back to the community that has offered you such an outstanding institution of education.
 Failure to fulfil this commitment can and will result in a student being dismissed from Edgewood.

-2. When are my hours due?
+- When/Where are my hours due?

 Each student is required to earn 25 hours of service learning each school year.
 We recommend that 12.5 hours are earned each semester.
-Hours earned in middle school are for School of Choice contract purposes only; hours earned in 9th through 12th grade go toward Bright Futures scholarship eligibility.
+Hours earned in middle school are for School of Choice contract purposes only; hours earned in 9th through 12th grade go toward Bright Futures Scholarship eligibility.

-A “social problem” means an issue that affects our society as a whole.
-It is a problem which, in general, persists despite efforts to combat it and affects a significant and/or vulnerable population.
+A “social problem” is an issue that affects many people within a society, often the consequences of factors extending beyond an individual’s control.
 These problems should be clearly defined in your “Identify and explain social problem” question: homelessness, hunger, poverty, childhood obesity, degradation of arts and culture, pollution, lack of care for disabled peoples, etc.

-Social Problem: Homeless populations often do not have access to enough food and food banks and thus face chronic hunger problems and malnutrition.
+Social Problem: Homeless populations often do not have access to enough food and/or food banks and thus face chronic hunger problems and malnutrition.
 (Services Performed: I will be working in a dunk tank booth; proceeds will go through my church to benefit Helping Hands Hunger Project.)

 Social Problem: Many animals are abused and neglected and funds to shelter those animals are very limited.
 (Services Performed: I will be working at the animal shelter as a volunteer to take care of dogs and cats waiting to be adopted.)

 First and foremost, the student’s activities must be focused on alleviating a social problem (see above).
-Second, though, is that the activity must be a service to the community.
+Second, is that the activity must be a service to the community.
 Third, the organization must have a supervisory individual who can sign off for the hours and ensure the student's safety while performing those tasks.

 YES -- A student volunteers at her church selling pumpkins around Halloween.
 The money goes toward stocking the church’s food bank to help the needy.

 YES -- A student helps teach underprivileged children how to ice skate.
-The classes are offered free through a local program, but take place at the ice rink.
+The classes are offered free through a local program but take place at the ice rink.

 NO -- A student takes a paid internship at a local law office.

-6. Can I work with my church, temple, synagogue, or other religious institution?
+- Can I work with my church, temple, synagogue, or other religious institution?

 Absolutely!
 Religious organizations do an astounding amount of charitable and community-service work.
 If your youth group is visiting a children’s hospital, collecting food for the hungry, building a house with Habitat for Humanity, taking a mission trip to build irrigation ditches in an impoverished area – write it up and earn hours!

-7. Can I earn hours over the summer?
+- Can I earn hours over the summer?

 Yes - but you must do them the right way.
-The hours a student logs should be hours spent in service of the problem (“Not enough money for cancer research and treatment”), which means those hours should be spent raising money to help pay for her team’s entrance to the event OR working at a booth selling knickknacks and snacks while at the event OR working as part of the event staff for the organizers.
+The hours a student logs should be hours spent in service of the problem (“Not enough money for cancer research and treatment”), which means those hours should be spent raising money to help pay for your team’s entrance to the event OR working at a booth selling knickknacks and snacks while at the event OR working as part of the event staff for the organizers.
 The event itself, the “Relay”, is really a celebration and a symbolic gesture of the work that leads up to it, and hours cannot be earned simply for attending the event.

-9. Can I donate items for hours?
+- Can I donate items for hours?

-NO. There is no direct connection between the value of a donated item and the value of service hour, so this would be difficult to measure objectively from the get-go.
-Moreover, most donated items are purchased by parents, not students, and thus the actual sacrifice has nothing to do with the student and thus is the "learning" component missing.
+There is no direct connection between the value of a donated item and the value of service hour, so this would be difficult to measure objectively from the get-go.
+Moreover, most donated items are purchased by parents, not students, and thus the actual sacrifice has nothing to do with the student and the "learning" component is missing.
 Most importantly, though, a quick drop-off donation does little to connect the student to the community and to the need being addressed, which is the most direct purpose of the "learning".
-Now, the student can put in hours asking for donations for an organization (with their blessing and backing) and earn the hours that way.
+Now, the student CAN put in hours asking for donations for an organization (with their blessing and backing) and earn the hours that way.